andre-ls/dactory/Field_Specifications/Employees/Last_Name.md

 ## General Elements

 - Field Name: Last Name
-- Parent Table: Suppliers
+- Parent Table: Employees
 - Shared By:
-- Description: Last Name of the Supplier.
-It should be used to reference the Supplier in any Communication form used in the Factory, such as Emails, Phone Calls, and SMS's.
+- Description: Last Name of the Employee.
+It should be used to reference the Employee in any Communication form used in the Factory, such as Emails and Phone Calls.

 ## Physical Elements